trimstray/test-your-sysadmin-skills/README.md

 <summary><b>What's the difference between <code>/sbin/nologin</code>, <code>/bin/false</code> and <code>/bin/true</code>?
 </b></summary><br>

-When `/sbin/nologin` is set as the shell, if user with that shell logs in, they'll get a polite message saying 'This account is currently not available.'
+When `/sbin/nologin` is set as the shell, if user with that shell logs in, they'll get a polite message saying 'This account is currently not available'.

 `/bin/false` is just a binary that immediately exits, returning false, when it's called, so when someone who has false as shell logs in, they're immediately logged out when false exits.
 Setting the shell to `/bin/true` has the same effect of not allowing someone to log in but false is probably used as a convention over true since it's much better at conveying the concept that person doesn't have a shell.